 My inspection of the building exterior was from ground level only.
-No view of the rear roof slope was possible due to the restricted nature of the site.

 I was not able to inspect the sub floor area.

 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.